Clemson vs. North Carolina Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Clemson Performance Insights

-- The Tigers' +144 scoring differential (outscoring opponents by 11 points per game) is a result of scoring 82.2 points per game (46th in college basketball) while giving up 71.2 per outing (174th in college basketball).
+- The Tigers are outscoring opponents by 11.0 points per game with a +144 scoring differential overall.
+They put up 82.2 points per game (46th in college basketball) and allow 71.2 per contest (174th in college basketball).

-- Clemson prevails in the rebound battle by an average of 5.9 boards.
-It is recording 38.5 rebounds per game (98th in college basketball) compared to its opponents' 32.6 per outing.
+- The 38.5 rebounds per game Clemson averages rank 98th in the nation, and are 5.9 more than the 32.6 its opponents record per contest.

-- The Tigers rank 16th in college basketball by averaging 106.3 points per 100 possessions on offense, and defensively are 236th in college basketball, allowing 92 points per 100 possessions.
+- The Tigers rank 16th in college basketball with 106.3 points scored per 100 possessions, and 236th in college basketball defensively with 92.0 points conceded per 100 possessions.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.